Chinchpur

 Chinchpur is a village located in the Taluka of Motala, in Buldhana district, Maharashtra, India, with a total population of 1292.

-According to Census 2011 information the location code or village code of Chinchpur village is 528732.
-It is situated 5 km away from sub-district headquarter Motala and 25 km away from Buldana.
-As per 2009 stats, Sanglad is the gram panchayat of Chinchpur village.
+According to the information of the 2011 Census, the location code or village code of Chinchpur village is 528732.
+It is situated 5 km away from the sub-district township of Motala and 25 km away from Buldana.
+As per 2009 statistics, Sanglad is the gram panchayat of Chinchpur village.